 Unprocessed/Minimally Processed Food

 According to FAO, these types of foods contain only one ingredient which has no or very slight modification.
-However, these modifications do not change the inherent food properties that are present in natural form.
+However, these modifications do not change the inherent food properties that are present in the natural form.

 Minimal processing can include washing, cleaning, drying, grading, sorting, and freezing.
 These foods are common in many households.
 For instance, they include eggs, milk, whole grains, fresh/ frozen/dried fruits or vegetables, and legumes.